 DEDICATED TO COMMUNICATION AND EDUCATION

 The Aula María Zambrano of Transatlantic Studies UMA - ATECH and the Education and Social Communication's Doctoral Programme have organised the 2nd Transatlantic Tribune.
-Dedicated to Communication and Education, the Tribune took place the 20th and the 27th October 2015 in the assembly hall of the Learning Sciences Faculty and in the Salón de Grados of the Learning Science Faculty of the University of Malaga respectively.
+Dedicated to Communication and Education, the Tribune took place the 20th and the 27th October 2015 in the Aula Magna of the Faculty of Communication Sciencies, and in the Salón de Grados of the Faculty of Education Sciences of the University of Malaga respectively.

 Mª Chantal Pérez, vice chancellor of University Extension, and Juan Antonio García Galindo, Dean of Communication Studies Faculty and director of the Aula María Zambrano of Transatlantic Studies, took charge of the opening.
 Bernardo Díaz Nosty, Director of the Journalism’s department and director of the Communication's UNESCO Chair of the University of Malaga, introduced Francisco Sierra Caballero, general director of The International Centre of Communication Higher Studies for Latin America CIESPAL.
 Sierra Caballero, expert in Communication and Latin America, held the "Theory of Educational Communication" conference, where he pointed out the new challenges faced by education and he informed about the different actions that they carry out in Revista Chasqui, quarterly publication regarding communication in Latin America.